vlfeat/matconvnet/doc/site/docs/install.md

 Increase the verbosity level to 2 to get even more information.

+<a name='gpu'></a>
 ### Compiling the GPU support

-To use the GPU code, you will also need a NVIDA GPU card with compute capability 2.0 or greater and a copy of the NVIDIA CUDA toolkit **corresponding to your MATLAB version** (see the next section for an alternative):
+To use the the GPU-accelerated version of the library, you will need a NVIDA GPU card with compute capability 2.0 or greater and a copy of the NVIDIA CUDA toolkit.
+The version of the CUDA toolkit should ideally **match your MATLAB version**:

 | MATLAB    | CUDA toolkit      |
 |-----------|-------------------|